-Toluwalola Kasali is the Founder of My Internally Displaced Persons; a cause focused on reintegrating forcibly displaced persons into society with dignity.
+Toluwalola Kasali is the Founder of My Internally Displaced Persons, a cause, focused on reintegrating forcibly displaced people into society with dignity.
+She is an international speaker who has addressed global audiences at high-level meetings of the WHO, World Bank, and the UK Government.
 She recently completed an MSc in Public Policy at the London School of Economics, winning the Lloyd Gruber Prize for the Best Policy Paper in the School of Public Policy for her work promoting self-reliance in protracted displacement.
-In 2019, she was selected as a British Council Emerging Policy Leader in Nigeria for her work on Forced Displacement.
-As part of this programme, she engaged global leaders including Members of the U.K. Parliament and the International Development Committee of the House of Commons on policy issues regarding forced displacement.
+In 2019, Toluwalola was selected as a British Council Emerging Policy Leader in Nigeria for her work on Internal Displacement.
+As part of this programme, she engaged global leaders, including Members of the UK Parliament and the International Development Committee of the House of Commons, on policy issues regarding internal displacement.

 She published her first book in 2019 titled, “My Name is Aisha – A Collection of Stories from Internally Displaced Persons.”
-Her book aims to educate and create awareness about the plight of IDPs.
-In 2018, she was a speaker at a high-level meeting organised by the World Bank Group and Canada’s Public Health Agency on Mental Health Stories from Around the World.
-She presented a summary of her report with a focus on the Mental Health effects of Displacement.
-She was also invited to the Global Ministerial Mental Health Summit hosted by the U.K. Government.
-She presented a paper on an Integrated Approach to Rehabilitating Internally Displaced Persons with Dignity under a Multisectoral Investment Programme.
+Her book aims to educate and create awareness about the plight of Internally Displaced Persons.
+In 2018, she was a speaker at a high-level meeting organised by the World Bank Group and Canada’s Public Health Agency on Mental Health Stories from Around the World and the Global Ministerial Mental Health Summit hosted by the UK Government.
+The Summary Report of the Symposium and the Report of the UK Department of Health & Social Care included her work stream’s contributions and recommendations.

-She has implemented bottom-up interventions to promote self-reliance among displaced persons and build the evidence required to inform humanitarian and development policies.
-Together, she has provided humanitarian support, dignity kits to support the hygiene needs of girls & women, self-learning educational materials, psychosocial & physical health support, vocational skills training, equipment, and business start-up grants.
+She has implemented bottom-up interventions to promote self-reliance among displaced persons and build evidence to inform humanitarian and development policies.
+Together, the cause has supported over 6000 internally displaced persons by providing humanitarian support, dignity kits to empower girls & women, self-learning educational materials, psychosocial & physical health support, vocational skills training, and business start-up grants.